Skip to main content

 Vaagen Brothers:

-These projects occur with the Colville Wildfire Crisis Landscape in Washington and include sawlog and non-saw material and the treatment of 20,183 tons of Timber Subject to Agreement on approximately 3000 acres.
+These projects occur within the Colville Wildfire Crisis Landscape in Washington and include sawlog and non-saw material and the treatment of 20,183 tons of Timber Subject to Agreement on approximately 3000 acres.
 These projects occur within underserved communities and project partners include the Kalispel Tribe of Indians and Confederated Tribes of the Colville Reservation.

 $181,421